GisungSim/GisungSim.github.io/research-experiment.md

 <b>Frequency Modulation</b>
 But I still need another beam: probe seed, which is red-detuned from the pump (amplified laser source) as shown in Fig. 2.
 External field (that is, the probe-seed beam) should be injected to stimulate FWM beams to achieve strong quantum correlation between the FWM beams (which named _probe_ and _conjugate_, respectively).

 Generally, acousto-optic modulator (AOM) is used for make probe-seed beam with good phase-locking between pump and probe-seed.
 Unfortunately, we don't have AOM having desired frequency shift spec.
 So I firstly tried to use another laser with phase locking between pump laser (existed laser) and probe-seed laser (new laser).
-But I wasn't able to make it since we cannot
+But I wasn't able to make it since we cannot inject external modulation signal into the laser controller.

-<b>Beam Filtering</b>
+Thus we decided to use electro-optic modulator (EOM) and I build setup for EOM and operate it.
+And I succeeded to make probe-seed beam!

-<b>Four-Wave Mixing and Phase-Matching Condition</b>
+<b>Four-Wave Mixing and Phase-Matching Condition</b><br>

+<b>Beam Filtering</b><br>

 <p style="font-size: 24px;">Looking Ahead</p>